 For more information and to order your copy:

-The Association for Canadian Studies in the United States (ACSUS) and SUNY Plattsburgh’s Institute on Québec Studies, in partnership with Fulbright Canada, the Centre interuniversitaire des relations internationales du Canada et du Québec, and groupe d’études sur les Relations internationales du Québec (École nationale d’adminstration publique), the Québec Studies program at McGill University, Chaire Raoul-Dandurand, and l'Observatoire sur les États-Unis (Université du Québec à Montréal), convened a two-day colloquium in Montréal on March 14–16, 2019, “Québec Society in 2019: Current State and Future Prospects.”
-The colloquium featured single discipline, multidisciplinary, and comparative scholarly inquiries dedicated to defining, examining, and evaluating contemporary Québec society.
+The Association for Canadian Studies in the United States (ACSUS) and SUNY Plattsburgh’s Institute on Québec Studies, in partnership with Fulbright Canada, the Centre interuniversitaire des relations internationales du Canada et du Québec, and groupe d’études sur les Relations internationales du Québec (École nationale d’administration publique), the Québec Studies program at McGill University, Chaire Raoul-Dandurand, and l'Observatoire sur les États-Unis (Université du Québec à Montréal), convened a two-day colloquium in Montréal on March 14–16, 2019, “Québec Society in 2019: Current State and Future Prospects.”
+The colloquium featured single discipline, multidisciplinary and comparative scholarly inquiries dedicated to defining, examining and evaluating contemporary Québec society.
 Select papers were published in a special issue of the American Review of Canadian Studies, the peer-reviewed, multidisciplinary journal of the Association for Canadian Studies in the United States (ACSUS).

 More information on the American Review of Canadian Studies Fall 2020 Special Issue “Québec Society: Current State and Future Prospects.”